HelloWorld-1017/HelloWorld-1017.github.io/_posts/english/2024-06-28-Latin-Words.md

 > - [De novo](https://en.wikipedia.org/wiki/De_novo).

-used in English to mean 'from the beginning', 'anew'.
+used in English to mean "from the beginning", "anew".

 - As in other machine learning application domains, benchmarks in Scientific ML may serve as a source of readily-available training data for algorithm development and testing without the overhead of generating data ***de novo***. (from [PDEBENCH: An Extensive Benchmark for Scientific Machine Learning](https://arxiv.org/abs/2210.07182)).